Fabricio Oberto

 He was inducted into the FIBA Hall of Fame in 2019.

 Professional career

 Argentina and Europe

 At age 17, Oberto went to a trial at Atenas de Córdoba, one of the most important basketball clubs in Argentina, and was selected to start the following year, and started playing professionally later that year.
-In 1998, after being chosen MVP of the finals of the Argentine league, he transferred to the Greek League club Olympiacos, starting his EuroLeague experience that would take him to the Spanish League's TAU Cerámica a year later.
+In 1998, after being chosen MVP of the finals of the Argentine league, he transferred to the Greek League club Olympiacos, starting his EuroLeague experience that would take him to the Spanish League's Tau Cerámica a year later.
 After 3 seasons with TAU, he moved to Pamesa Valencia in 2002.

+He was selected to play in 4 Argenine All-Star Games (1995-1998), wininng the slam dunk contest in 1995.